f1lby/p2pblocklists/README.md

 **NOTE5: If you find your IP address(es) listed here, be assured that all information was discovered using OSINT methodologies including WHOIS, Google or a bit of reverse DNS...**

 **NOTE6: Some records list an IP address range as 'being in the EU'.
-From a data sovereignty I don't consider this as being very helpful, so all IP addresses listed as attributed to a country.
-'If you shared your data with an entity, it would be expected to know which country the IP address resides at.
-This would indicate the data custodian and their country.**
+From a data sovereignty perspective, I don't consider this as being very helpful, so all IP addresses listed are attributed to a country.
+If you shared your data with an entity, it would be expected to know which country the IP address resides at which would indicate the data custodian and their country.**

 **NOTE7: Some WHOIS records can contradict others.
-So for example an IP address could be recorded, but when a lookup is performed a few octets up, a whole netblock can be recorded to a dofferent country or provider.
+So for example an IP address could be recorded, but when a lookup is performed a few octets up, a whole netblock can be recorded to a different country or provider.
 In these instances the author has tried to perform additional research to get a better understanding of the data provided.**